-In the first instance, the Managing Partner sets the Group's risk appetite, approves the strategy for managing risk and is responsible for the Group's system of internal control.
+In the first instance, the Company's Manager sets the Group's risk appetite, approves the strategy for managing risk and is responsible for the Group's system of internal control.
 The three lines of defence model then distinguishes between functions owning and managing risks, functions overseeing risks and functions providing independent assurance.